dprint/dprint/website/src/config.md

 dprint expands certain variables in the config:

-- `${configDir}` - Expands to the current configurations directory.
+- `${configDir}` - The current configuration's directory.
-- `${originConfigDir}` - Useful when the current config is being extended by another configuration file and you want the original directory.
+- `${originConfigDir}` - The original configuration's directory.
+Useful when the current config is being extended by another configuration file and you want the original directory.

 For example, in a JSON value you might do `"rustfmt --config-path ${configDir}/rustfmt.toml"`.